 - 4 tbsp pine nuts, toasted

-- Bring a small saucepan of salted water to the boil.
+- Bring a small saucepan of salted water to a boil.
 Add the sprouts to the pan and simmer for 2 minutes until the sprouts are just tender.
 Drain and refresh with cold water.

 - Bring a second, large pan of salted water to the boil and add the macaroni to the pan with a splash of olive oil.
 Cook until al dente or according to packet instructions.